This post may contain affiliate links. Please read our disclosure policy.

 How To Make Baked Oatmeal

-These step-by-step photos and instructions help you visualize how to make a single serving of baked oats.
+These photos and instructions help you visualize how to make a single serving of baked oats.
 See the recipe below for ingredient amounts and full recipe instructions.

 1. Mix Dry Ingredients: In a bowl, stir together the oats, cinnamon, and salt until well combined.